yazz/VisualJS/README.md

 ### How does Visual Javascript relate to Visual Basic?
-The author is a huge fan opf Visual Basic 6 and earlier, and the VBX/OCX component ecosystems that existed in the 1990s, so the author of Visual Javascript is trying to recreate the Visual Basic 6 ecosystem from the 1990s, but in Javascript and for the modern intranets
+The author is a huge fan opf Visual Basic 6 and earlier, and the VBX/OCX component ecosystems that existed in the 1990s, therefore Visual Javascript is trying to recreate the Visual Basic 6 ecosystem from the 1990s, but in Javascript and for the modern intranets

 ### What does the Visual Javascript Scheduler do?
-The Scheduler is a NodeJS process which decides which worker processes to send server tasks to
+The Scheduler is a NodeJS process which decides which worker process to send a server task to